mdhardenburgh/lcdController/readme.md

-For this project I developed a simple LCD controller, test benches and a demonstration.
+For this project I developed a simple LCD controller, test benches and a demonstration in verilog.
 I used a Terasic DE2 board for this project.
 The LCD on the board is a Crystalfotnz America CFAH1602B-TMC-JP LCD panel.
 The top level module provides a simple demonstration of functionality of this LCD controller and how it can be used with other projects.
 NOTE: THIS PROJECT IS BASED UPON A 50MHz CLOCK.

 LCD CONTROLLER OPERATION: